Roof vents: Three questions to ask before you install

 When deciding the particulars about a new roof for your home, you’ll have to decide what kind of roof vents to install to allow proper ventilation in your attic.
-But why do you even need roof vents?
-And how many does one roof need anyway?
-What kind of roof vents are there – and what would work best for your home?
-Here’s the answers to some of the key questions so you can pick the roof vents that are right for you:
+You may ask yourself one or more of these questions, Why do I even need roof vents?
+How many roof vents do I need?
+What kind of roof vents are there – and what works best for my home?

-But, adding vents aren’t just about controlling the attic temp, here are more reasons your roof needs proper ventilation to help protect roofs and shingles:
+Adding vents aren’t just about controlling the attic temperature.
+Here are more reasons your roof needs proper ventilation to help protect roofs and shingles:

-- Lower Bills.
-Roof vents are known to lower your energy bills.
+- Lower bills.
+Roof vents will lower your energy bills.
 Proper air circulation means your heating and cooling elements don’t have to work as hard for as long.

-- Reduce Damage.
+- Reduce damage.
 Roof vents prevent damage to your shingles.
-If your roof is not ventilated properly and allowed to remain at a high temperature, this can damage and crack your shingles well before they should be showing signs of damage.
+Without proper roof ventilation, you allow the attic to remain at a high temperature.
+This can damage and crack your shingles well before they should be showing signs of damage.

-- How many roof vents is enough?
 Ok, you get you need them.
-But how many roof vents does one home really need?
+But how many roof vents does your home need?
 A general guideline is homeowners need one square foot of roof vent for every 300 square feet of ceiling space, if your home has a roof with a vapor barrier, or 1:300.
 If not, you should have one square foot of roof vent for every 150 square feet, or 1:150.
-And your roof vents should be split evenly with half dedicated to air intake and half dedicated for air exhaust.
+Your roof vents should be split evenly with half dedicated to air intake and half dedicated for air exhaust.
 That means that a 2,400-square-foot home with a roof that has a moisture barrier would need 8 square feet of roof vent.

 Of course, every house in every different climate is different, so we can look at your specific need and assess exactly how many your home needs.

-- Wind turbines: This is the classic roof vent that you’ve seen on homes your whole life.
-Some people call these guys whirlybirds, as they spin with the wind.
+This is the classic roof vent that you’ve seen on homes your whole life.
+Some people call these whirlybirds, as they spin with the wind.
 They are driven by wind power, which draws the hot air and moisture up and out of your attic.

-- Power vents: These guys have motors that power fans to drive out the heat and moisture.
-Even better, some come with thermostats and humidistats to monitor the temperature and humidity levels in your attic and are programmed to kick on when levels get too high.
+These vents have motors that power fans to drive out the heat and moisture.
+Even better, some come with thermostats and humidistats to monitor the temperature and humidity levels in your attic.
+They are programmed to kick on when levels get too high.

-- Ridge vents:Like the name sounds like it would look, ridge vents are placed on the horizontal ridge of the roof as to not be as noticeable as other roof vents.
+The name sounds like it would look.
+Ridge vents are placed on the horizontal ridge of the roof and aren’t as noticeable as other roof vents.
 Many roofers think this is the most efficient roofing system that can be installed.

-- Soffit vents: While technically not on the roof, these vents still do a great job of adding ventilation to your attic.
+While technically not on the roof, these vents still do a great job of adding ventilation to your attic.
 Located along the soffits around the house, soffit vents allow a lot of air into the attic.
-However, since they are at the lowest point of the roof, the most be paired with another type of vent to allow the rising hot air a place to escape.
+However, they are at the lowest point of the roof, so they must paired with another type of vent to allow the rising hot air a place to escape.

 With more than 50 years of experience and 70 employees on our team, we’ve installed just about every roof vent system you can design.
 And we’d love to create a custom roof vent plan for your new roof.
-For more information about our employee roofers, or to get information on your own roofing needs, call Turner Roofing at 918-258-2585.
+Contact Turner Roofing today for more information.